xavier268/angular2-node-mongo-jwt-googleGraph/README.md

 # angular2-node-mongo-jwt-googleGraph

-A full-fledged proof-of-concept application to test/demontsrate use of the various technologies.
+A full-fledged proof-of-concept application to test/demonstrate use and integration of the various technologies.

 ## Application is demontrating